2019 PODS Fellows

 Camille interned at Precision Analytics, where she is analyzing demographic data to help medical schools reach more underrepresented groups and increase diversity within health care education.

 Koji recently completed his Bachelor of Arts degree at McGill with joint honours in Political Science and Economics, with a minor in German Language.
 Over the past three years, he has written and edited for the McGill International Review, with a particular emphasis on elections and party politics in Japan and the European Union.
 Koji hopes to pursue a career either in policy journalism or urban planning.

 Koji interned at Plotly, creating visualizations on a wide variety of datasets, for use in the documentation for its ggplotly package.

-Tamara pursuing a joint honours in Political Science & International Development Studies.
-She is passionate about human rights and the intersection with Canadian policies on immigration and citizenship, forced displacement, and migrant workers.
+Tamara is pursuing a joint honours in Political Science & International Development Studies.
+She is passionate about human rights and intersections with Canadian policies on immigration and citizenship, forced displacement, and migrant workers.
 Tamara is especially passionate about working towards cross-cultural solutions, having interned in places ranging from rural Uganda to east Vancouver.
 She also holds a Certificate in the Studies of Social Sciences and the Humanities from Sciences Po Paris.